morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 The underlying layer is the components, and different components together you can perform the duty of the roles we talked about.

-For examples, if you run a L2 node, you can become the role of Node.
+For example, if you run a L2 node, you can become the role of Node.

 If you run batch submitter & consensus client too, you can perform the duty of sequencers.